Manchester Distance Access Scheme 2021

 - Planning your presentation

 Secondly, you’ll complete an academic piece of work related to the subject you’ll be studying at degree level.
-This could be a written academic assignment, online assessed module or problem solving (depending on your chosen subject and degree discipline).
-Participants complete the academic element of the programme under the guidance of an academic tutor or member of staff from the University.
+This could be a written assignment, online assessed module or problem-solving quiz (depending on your chosen subject and degree discipline).

 Proposed dates for 2021

-You’ll receive confirmation of whether or not you have successfully completed the Manchester Distance Access Scheme prior to A-level results day.
-Upon successful completion of the scheme, a one grade differential offer will then be applied at results confirmation and clearing on Thursday, 19 August 2021.
+You’ll receive confirmation of whether or not you've successfully completed the Manchester Distance Access Scheme prior to A-level results day.
+Upon successful completion of the scheme, a one grade differential offer will then be applied at results confirmation and clearing on 10 August 2021.

 Khansa Iqbal, Manchester Distance Access Scheme 2018